Nina (2016 film): Development

 In May 2010, it was announced Mary J. Blige and David Oyelowo had been cast in the film as Nina Simone, and Clifton Henderson respectively, with Cynthia Mort directing the film from a screenplay she had written, and production planned for September of that year.
-In August 2012, it was announced that Zoe Saldana, who is Afro-Latina, had been cast in the film, replacing Blige as Simone, Blige having exited due to financial issues with the project.
-The casting of Saldana caused controversy, with Simone Kelly, Simone's daughter, saying, "My mother was raised at a time when she was told her nose was too wide, her skin was too dark.
+In August 2012, it was announced that Zoe Saldaña, who is Afro-Latina, had been cast in the film, replacing Blige as Simone, Blige having exited due to financial issues with the project.
+The casting of Saldaña caused controversy, with Simone Kelly, Simone's daughter, saying, "My mother was raised at a time when she was told her nose was too wide, her skin was too dark.
 Appearance-wise this is not the best choice."

 In 2014, Mort had begun taking legal action after being cut out of the decision-making process, making her unhappy with the project she spent several years developing.

 Filming

 Production was originally scheduled to begin in September 2010 in France.
 Principal photography began on October 16, 2012, in Los Angeles, California.
-To more accurately portray Simone's likeness, light-skinned Afro-Latina Saldana used dark makeup, nasal and dental prosthetics, and wigs when playing to role of Simone for the film.
-These adjustments to Saldana's natural appearance continued to raise controversy with Nina Simone fans, viewers and even racial justice advocates like Ta-Nehisi Coates.
+To more accurately portray Simone's likeness, light-skinned Afro-Latina Saldaña used dark makeup, nasal and dental prosthetics, and wigs when playing to role of Simone for the film.
+These adjustments to Saldaña's natural appearance continued to raise controversy with Nina Simone fans, viewers and even racial justice advocates like Ta-Nehisi Coates.

 Release

 In September 2015, RLJ Entertainment acquired U.S distribution rights to the film with a planned December 2015 release.
 The film was released on April 22, 2016, in a limited release and through video on demand.
-After the film's trailer had been released, Simone's estate's Twitter account tweeted at Saldana, writing, "Please take Nina's name out of your mouth.
+After the film's trailer had been released, Simone's estate's Twitter account tweeted at Saldaña, writing, "Please take Nina's name out of your mouth.
 For the rest of your life.
 Hopefully people begin to understand this is painful.
 Gut-wrenching, heartbreaking, nauseating, soul-crushing.
 It shall pass, but for now."
-Robert L. Johnson, the chairman and founder of RLJ, issued a statement, saying, "Zoe Saldana delivers an exceptional and mesmerizing tribute to Nina Simone.
+Robert L. Johnson, the chairman and founder of RLJ, issued a statement, saying, "Zoe Saldaña delivers an exceptional and mesmerizing tribute to Nina Simone.
 She gave her heart and soul to the role and displayed her extraordinary talent.
 The most important thing is that creativity or quality of performance should never be judged on the basis of color, or ethnicity, or physical likeness.
 Quality entertainment should be measured by the sheer force of creativity and the commitment that an actor or actress brings to the performance."